FailAcademy/learning/adp-vancouver/_lessons/week-03/01-intro-to-node.md

 var users = [];
 ```

-Research why we are adding these and we will talk about it in class.
+Investigate what `fs` and `lodash` are, determine why we would use them, and discuss with the class.

 ---

 ## Exercise 4

-In groups of two, attempt to implement a Web Server using one of the following Node Web Server Frameworks:
+In a small group, attempt to implement a web server using one of the following Node web server frameworks:

 1. [**Hapi**](http://hapijs.com/)
 2. [**Koa**](http://koajs.com/)